Hippocampome-Org/synaptome_db/README.md

 DB=synaptome   # db name
 variables if needed

-* Create db_pass.txt and db_pass.txt files that contains your database access login.
+* Create db_user.txt and db_pass.txt files that contains your database access login.
 Only put a single piece of text that is your user or pass in each file.

 * Run: